PhilippGnoyke/AsTdEA/README.md

 Alternatively, download the [out/artifacts](https://github.com/PhilippGnoyke/AsTdEA/tree/master/out/artifacts/AsTdEA) folder from this repository and add metadata files according to the below documentation.
 ## Usage
 ### Overview
 1. For each version to analyse, provide a jar or a folder of jars in the project's subdirectory in the input directory.
 The name of each jar or folder must contain the respective version number after a dash.
 AsTdEA can automatically retrieve the correct order of versions.
-If the versioning of the project to analyse deviates from simple patterns, follow the instructions in 4.
+If the versioning of the project to analyse deviates from simple patterns, follow the instructions in step 3.
 2. For each project, provide two additional files with metadata: dates.csv and loc.csv.
 Both must contain one entry per version from the oldest to newest version.
 The former provides the release date of each version and the latter the number of lines of code (LOC) of each version.
 Here is an example for their layout:
 ```
 date